oanda/apidocs/sections/orders.md

 * **takeProfit**: Take Profit value
 * **trailingStop**: Trailing Stop distance in pipettes
 * **ocaGroupId**: OCA group id.
 0 means not in a group
 * **ocaLink**: Any existing order id in the account.
-The fields ocaGroupId and ocaLink are mutually exculsive per request
+The fields ocaGroupId and ocaLink are mutually exclusive per request

 ## GET /v1/accounts/:account_id/order/:order_id